 The hotel is enclosed within a gated compound, and only the gates on the southern side of the block are kept open.
-Jessica and I had walked to the northern edge first, only to find a locked gate, and then had to circle all the way around.
+Jessy and I had walked to the northern edge first, only to find a locked gate, and then had to circle all the way around.

 An elevated driveway takes you to the hotel’s main entrance.
 A single bellhop had been working the night shift, and seemed somewhat surprised to see two travellers arriving so late at night on foot rather than by taxi.

 The Sheraton Oman’s lobby area is grandiose and airy, featuring a traditional Bedouin tent and a Ramadan-themed decoration in the middle of the lobby.
 The front desks are located to your right as you enter the lobby.